dice89/Word2VecSparkTraining/README.md

 - Unstemmed tokenized preprocessing : Uses simply the stanford core NLP tokenizer [2] to tokenize the given text
 - Stemmed tokenized processing: Uses the same tokenization as above.
 But stemms the tokens using the porter stemmer implemented in apache lucene [3]

+Furthermore a cosine similarity method was integrated in order to compute the similarity between two given word vectors.
+For the usage refer to the usage section.

 ## Usage
 The following libraries were used as dependencies
 - Spark Core